julianxhokaxhiu/FFNx/docs/mods/preparing_textures_for_ntscj_mode.md

 Just be aware that the colors you see in Photoshop, etc. are wrong.
 So do not "eyeball" color adjustments in Photoshop.

-## **2. The texture is an original work, inspired by the original texture and hewing fairly close to the original colors.**
+## **2. The texture is an original work, for which you used an uncorrected original asset as a color reference.**

 In this case, it's probably best to do nothing.
-If your asset is close to the original colors, as wrongly displayed in Photoshop, etc., then it will also display close to the original colors, as correctly displayed in NTSC-J mode.
+The combination of using an incorrect color reference and then having NTSC-J mode color correct the modded asset will yield a result close to what you would have gotten if you had used the correct color reference in the first place.
 (Even though you didn't take color correction into consideration, then end result will be about the same as if you had.)

 (If you are very anal, see below.)